 Colorado Rural Teaching Stipend

 The Colorado Center for Rural Education and the Colorado Department of Higher Education encourage talented teacher candidates to student teach in Colorado rural school districts and eventually become a teacher in a Colorado rural school district.
-The value of the stipend is $2,800 for the semester of student teaching.
+The value of the stipend is up to $4,000 for the semester of student teaching.
 Stipend recipients are expected to complete student teaching in a Colorado rural school district and then apply to and work in a rural school district.
-If selected as a Rural Teaching Scholar, the recipient will receive half of the stipend at the start of student teaching (first $1,400) and the remaining half (second $1,400) when they successfully complete student teaching and work in a Colorado rural school district.

 Eligible Applicants Must Meet the Following Criteria: